qwertpas/SerpentSerialTool/readme.md

 * pyserial

 ## Purpose
-This app was built to debug the Ø32 controller, a miniature brushless DC motor controller. https://pintobotics.substack.com/
+This app was built to debug the Ø32 controller, a miniature brushless DC motor controller.
+It is part of the Pintobotics project: https://pintobotics.substack.com/